z0diaq/Tame-the-time/docs/adr/adr_008_matplotlib_statistics.md

 - Eliminates need to reselect tasks when exploring different time periods
 - Improved workflow continuity for statistical analysis

+**Task Filtering Enhancements:**
+- Added "Show only tasks with known activity" checkbox to filter out "Unknown Activity" tasks
+- Added "Only show tasks for current schedule" checkbox to filter tasks by current loaded schedule
+- Both filters are persistent across app sessions via settings storage
+- Filters work independently and can be combined for precise task selection
+- Default behavior shows only tasks from current schedule with known activities

 **Technical Implementation:**
 ```python
 # Extended grouping support